Testing for Network and Spatial Autocorrelation: Methods

 where $p_{y_{i}}=P(Y=y_{i})$, $p_{y_{j}}=P(Y=y_{j})$, and $S_{0}=\sum\limits _{i=1}^{n}(w_{ij}+w_{ji})/2$.
 The term $(2\mathbf{I}(y_{i}=y_{j})-1)\in\{-1,1\}$ allows concordant pairs to provide evidence for dependence and discordant pairs to provide evidence against dependence.
 The product of the proportions $p_{y_{i}}$ and $p_{y_{j}}$ in the denominator ensures that more unlikely pairs contribute more to the statistic.
 As the true population proportion is generally unknown, $\{p_{k}:k=1,...,K\}$ should be estimated by sample proportions for each category.

 The first and second moment of $\Phi$ are derived in the Appendix~\ref{ssec:phi}.
 Asymptotic normality of the statistic $\Phi$ under the null can also be proven based on the asymptotic behavior of statistics defined as weighted sums under some constraints.
 For more details see Appendix~\ref{ssec:Phiasym}.
 For binary observations, which can be viewed as categorical or continuous, our proposed statistic has the desirable property that the standardized version of $\Phi$ is equivalent to the standardized Moran's $I$.
+Tests can be derived based on the asymptotic normal distribution of $\Phi$ under the null, but tests based on the permutation distribution of $\Phi$ when node labels are permuted but the adjacency matrix is held fixed may have better performance in finite sample sizes.